-6. What are the knowledge and the recommendations regarding patients with hepatic impairment?
+What are the knowledge and the recommendations regarding patients with hepatic impairment?

-There are limited data on the safety of Voriconazole in patients with abnormal liver function tests (LFTs) (aspartate transaminase [AST], alanine transaminase [ALT], alkaline phosphatase [AP], or total bilirubin >5 times the upper limit of normal [ULN]).
+There are limited data on the safety of VFONAZ (Voriconazole) in patients with abnormal liver function tests (LFTs) (aspartate transaminase [AST], alanine transaminase [ALT], alkaline phosphatase [AP], or total bilirubin >5 times the upper limit of normal [ULN]).

 Patients with hepatic impairment must be carefully monitored for drug toxicity.
-In patients with severe hepatic impairment, Voriconazole must only be used if the benefit outweighs the potential risk.
+In patients with severe hepatic impairment, VFONAZ (Voriconazole) must only be used if the benefit outweighs the potential risk.

-In patients with mild to moderate hepatic cirrhosis (Child-Pugh A and B) receiving Voriconazole, it is recommended that the standard loading dose regimens be used but that the maintenance dose be halved.
-Voriconazole has not been studied in patients with severe chronic hepatic cirrhosis (Child-Pugh C).
+In patients with mild to moderate hepatic cirrhosis (Child-Pugh A and B) receiving VFONAZ (Voriconazole), it is recommended that the standard loading dose regimens be used but that the maintenance dose be halved.
+VFONAZ (Voriconazole) has not been studied in patients with severe chronic hepatic cirrhosis (Child-Pugh C).

-7. What should I know about safety monitoring to minimise the hepatotoxicity risk of Voriconazole?
+What should I know about safety monitoring to minimize the hepatotoxicity risk of VFONAZ (Voriconazole)?

-Both children and adult patients receiving Voriconazole must be carefully monitored for hepatic toxicity.
-Clinical management should include laboratory evaluation of hepatic function (specifically AST and ALT) at the initiation of the treatment with Voriconazole and at least weekly for the first month of treatment.
+Both children and adult patients receiving VFONAZ (Voriconazole) must be carefully monitored for hepatic toxicity.

+Clinical management should include laboratory evaluation of hepatic function (specially AST and ALT) at the initiation of treatment with VFONAZ (Voriconazole) and at least weekly for the first month of treatment.

 Treatment should be as short as possible.
-However, if based on the risk-benefit assessment the treatment is continued, and if there are no changes in the LFTs, monitoring frequency can be reduced to monthly.
+However, if based on the benefit-risk assessment the treatment is continued, and if there are no changes in the LFTs, monitoring frequency can be reduced to monthly.

-If the LFTs become markedly elevated, Voriconazole use should be discontinued, unless medical judgment of the benefit of the treatment justifies continued use.
+If the LFTs become markedly elevated, VFONAZ (Voriconazole) use should be discontinued, unless medical judgment of the risk-benefit of the treatment justifies continued use.

 For prophylaxis use, dose adjustments are not recommended in the case of lack of efficacy or treatment-related adverse events.
-In the case of treatment-related adverse events, discontinuation of Voriconazole and use of alternative antifungal agents must be considered.
+In the case of treatment-related adverse events, discontinuation of VFONAZ (Voriconazole) and use of alternative antifungal agents must be considered.

-8. What tools are available to help me for the monitoring of my patients?
+What tools are available to help me for the monitoring of my patients?

-THE HCP CHECKLIST
+> THE HCP CHECKLIST

-The HCP Checklist is a recommended tool.
-It is designed to help you evaluate and discuss the risks of phototoxicity, SCC of the skin and hepatic toxicity with your patients before prescribing Voriconazole.
-This will remind you to closely monitor patients who develop phototoxicity and to refer them for regular dermatological consultation to minimise the risk of developing SCC of the skin, as well as to monitor liver function at the initiation of, and on a regular basis during Voriconazole treatment.
+It is designed to help the HCP to:

+- Evaluate and discuss the risks of phototoxicity, SCC of the skin and hepatic toxicity with the patients before prescribing VFONAZ (Voriconazole). - Remind HCP to closely monitor patients who develop phototoxicity and to refer them for regular dermatological consultation to minimize the risk of developing SCC of the skin, as well as to monitor liver function at the initiation of, and on a regular basis during VFONAZ (Voriconazole) treatment.

 The completed checklist can be included within the patient chart to document that the patient has been informed of these risks.
-If other members of your team, such as junior doctors and specialist nurses, are involved in prophylaxis use or treating patients with severe fungal infections, the checklist is a useful educational aid.
+If other members of medical team, such as junior doctors and specialist nurses, are involved in prophylaxis use or treating patients with severe fungal infections, the checklist is a useful educational aid.

-THE PATIENT ALERT CARD
+> THE PATIENT ALERT CARD

-The Patient Alert Card is a card, which helps to remind patients about the need for dermatological evaluations on a regular basis (if phototoxic reactions occur).
+The Patient Alert will help to remind patients about the need for dermatological evaluations on a regular basis (if phototoxic reactions occur).
 It also urges the patient to report phototoxic symptoms that increase the risk of SCC of the skin.